Rudbar: Population

 At the time of the 2006 National Census, the city's population was 11,454 in 3,303 households.
 The following census in 2011 counted 10,926 people in 3,406 households.
 The 2016 census measured the population of the city as 10,504 people in 3,559 households.

 Geography

 Rudbar is located 65 km south of Rasht, and is 261 km away from Tehran.
 It is located on the fringes of a valley through which the Sepid River (Sepidrood in Persian, Esparoo in Rudbari language) flows, and has a variable climate.
 Rudbar can be considered as a gateway to Gilan province from central Iran.

+Climate

+Rudbar has a hot semi-arid climate (BSh) in the Köppen climate classification.